Parents are always SO excited when their baby can finally start eating solid food for the first time.

 And believe me, the questions don’t end there.

 Indeed, the first time is always such a challenge and often a crucial stage.
 In time, you’ll get used to the whole process and even establish your rhythm.

-We’ve listed some of the best tips we can give you to help make your baby comfortable with eating finger foods.
+I’ve listed some of the best tips I can give you to help make your baby comfortable with eating finger foods.

 Use a Booster Chair or High Chair

 Before you even give finger foods, make sure they’re comfortable with their position.

 I recommend sitting your baby on a high chair or booster seat that provides great support for their hips.